soumenkm/soumenkm.github.io/_posts/2024-07-22-gpt2-from-scratch-part-1.md

 #### 3.3.
 Create Training Dataset

 Suppose, I want to train the GPT model on the text extracted from the same _Romeo and Juliet_ book that I mentioned before.
-To create the supervised dataset for training the GPT model, we first need to tokenize the corpus and they apply the sliding window sampling.
+To create the supervised dataset for training the GPT model, we first need to tokenize the corpus, and they apply the sliding window sampling.
 Let's say the name of the dataset class is `RomeoDataset` which is a subclass of `PyTorch`'s `Dataset` class.
 You might know that any `Dataset` class must implement the following two methods: `__len__` and `__getitem__`.
 The `__len__` should return the total number of examples or instances present in the dataset.
 The `__getitem__` should return the $i$-th example or instance from the dataset when called on index $i$.
-The `RomeoDataset` should store the text data of the corpus so it needs the corpus file path and it should also need a tokenizer to tokenize the corpus.
+The `RomeoDataset` should store the text data of the corpus, so it needs the corpus file path, and it should also need a tokenizer to tokenize the corpus.
 Since it will sample the example by sliding window, therefore, it will also need the maximum supported context length.

 ```python
 import torch, tiktoken